pinto22g/springboard/COVID-19/README.md

-# Please use this link to get an interactive visualization of my data analysis https://plotly.com/~pinto22g/0/covid-19-data-analysis/
+# Please use this link to get an interactive visualization of my data analysis https://plotly.com/~pinto22g/3/covid-19-data-analysis/ (Open with Google Chrome)